Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 7. Enter the carrier identifier in the *Carrier* field.
 Both letters and numbers can be entered.

 8. Enable the *Express* toggle if express delivery applies for the shipment.
+Otherwise, leave it disabled.
 By default, this toggle is disabled.

 9. Enter the applicable package type identifier in the *Package type identifier* field.
+Both letters and numbers can be entered.

 10. Click the *Ship-to country* drop-down list and select the country where the shipment is to be sent to.

 11. Enter the applicable priority value in the *Priority* field.
 This field is mandatory.
-    > [Info] The priority value is used by the system to determine the package type to be used for a shipment when two or more package types have the same criteria.
+    > [Info] The priority value is used by the system to determine the package type to be used for a shipment when the criteria of two or more package types match.
 The priority value becomes then the decisive criterion.
 In the priority scale, the lower the number, the higher the priority, that is, priority 1 is higher than priority 4.

 12. Enter the applicable information in the *Additional services (shipping method)* field.

-13. Click the *Connection* drop-down list and select the applicable connection for the shipment.

-[comment]: <> (Info fehlt zu Carrier, Package type identifier and Additional services, s.
-Questions in One Note)
+Both letters and numbers can be entered.

-14. Click the [SAVE] button in the upper right corner.
+13. Click the [SAVE] button in the upper right corner.
     The *Submitting data...* notice is displayed while saving and then the *Creation successful* pop-up window.

      ![Package type created](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/CreationSuccessful.png "[Package type created]")